 - Create or supplement a continuous mechanism to collaboratively solve state-prioritized issues and implement or recommend those solutions;

 - Improve processes, identifying and resolving gaps and counteractive programs;

 - Improve and increase flood risk communication, and present a unified interagency message; and

 - Establish close relationships to facilitate integrated post-disaster recovery solutions.

 The Minnesota Silver Jackets team has been active since 2009.
 The team conducts monthly meetings and supplemental meetings as necessary.
 The team participates in regional and national flood risk management planning events.
 Team actions have also been instrumental in successful support of response to and recovery from recent flood events.

 The Minnesota Silver Jackets team currently has two interagency projects in Minnesota.

-Other activities include updates of the Minnesota all-hazard mitigation plan, the Minnesota Recovers Task Force and support of FEMA RiskMAP flood hazard mapping meetings.
+Other activities include updates of the Minnesota all-hazard mitigation plan, the Minnesota Recovers Task Force, the Minnesota Resilience and Adaptation Team, and support of FEMA RiskMAP flood hazard mapping meetings.

 The Silver Jackets team is a national coordination program activity funded by various authorities: Section 206 of the Flood Control Act of 1960; Section 22 of the Water Resources Development Act of 1974; and the Flood Control Act of 1955 (PL 84‒99).